 Hint: System views are views that are available to everyone in the organization.
 Personal views are ones that you create and are private unless shared.

 - Select Advanced Find on the Command Bar.

 - Select the view you want to share.

 - In the sharing dialog box, under Common Tasks, Select Add User/Team.

-- In the Look Up Records dialog box, in the Look for list, select the type of record you want to find.
+- Next, in the Look Up Records dialog box, in the Look for list, select the type of record you want to find.

-- In the search box, type the first few letters of the name of the record to narrow your search, and then select the Find button.
+- Locate the search box.
+Type the first few letters of the name of the record to narrow your search, and then select the Find button.

 - In the list of available records, click a user or team to select it, and then choose the Add Selected Records button to add the user or team to the selected records list.

-- In the sharing dialog box, select the type of share access that you want.
+- Go to the sharing dialog box, and select the type of share access that you want.

 - Select OK.